DSEBench: A Test Collection for Explainable Dataset Search with Examples: Construction of DSEBench

-Although these heuristics might also mistakenly filter out some high-quality judgments, we checked the filtered judgments and, in general, observed \emph{substantially improved quality}.
-Specifically, the accuracy for query relevance and target similarity judgments increased from 73\% and 69\%, respectively, to more than 85\% based on a manual evaluation of 3,378 triples sampled.
-Considering this satisfactory quality and the large size of LLM annotations, they form useful training cases for weak supervision.
+Although these heuristics might also mistakenly filter out high-quality judgments, we checked the results and, in general, observed \emph{substantially improved quality}.
+The accuracy for query relevance and target similarity judgments increased from~73\% and~69\%, respectively, to more than~85\% based on a manual check of 3,378 triples sampled.
+Given this satisfactory quality and large size of LLM annotations, they form useful training cases for weak supervision.

-We did not apply any heuristic filters to the field-level judgments because our investigation revealed their relatively high accuracy but complex error patterns that are not easily detectable.
+We did not filter field-level judgments because our investigation revealed their relatively high accuracy but complex error patterns that are hard to detect.

 \textbf{Results.} Finally, we kept 122,585~triples with complete annotations (i.e., no judgment discarded) from 5,699~training cases.
-Table~\ref{tab:relevance-distribution} and Table~\ref{tab:field-level-judgments-distribution} present their distributions of dataset-level and field-level judgments, respectively, which are generally similar to the distributions in the test cases.
+The lower half of Tables~\ref{tab:relevance-distribution} and~\ref{tab:field-level-judgments-distribution} present their distributions of dataset-level and field-level judgments, respectively, generally resembling the distributions in test cases.